ctg-tme/hid-input-handler-class-macro/README.md

 <details>
   <summary><strong>.setDiscoveryMode(boolean)</strong></summary>
   <br>
-    <blockquote>Description: Assign a name for the HID Device your working with</blockquote>
+    <blockquote>Description: Discovery Mode will print to the console any unidentified Key/Button sequences for you.
+It's meant to help guide a developer find sequence for the HID button they are working with.
+This API is dependent on the .handlePres() method to print to the console.</blockquote>
     <h4>Parameters:</h4>
     <details>
       <summary>boolean</summary>
-      <blockquote>Description: enable/disable Discovery Mode.
-Discovery mode will print the Key Sequence to the console, for you to discover your key presses.</blockquote>
+      <blockquote>Description: enable/disable Discovery Mode.</blockquote>
       <ul>
         <li>Default Value: false</li>
         <li>DataType: Boolean</li>